 “Focus on the outcome, not the obstacle.
 It all comes down to a choice.
 Decide to fight and stick to that decision.

-WBN previously thought their third clash between Holyfield and Mike Tyson was a shoo-in to take place this year as both were training at the same time.
+WBN previously thought their third clash between Holyfield and Mike Tyson was a shoo-in this year as both were training simultaneously.

 As it turns out, Tyson decided on Roy Jones Jr. instead.
 A date of November 28 is now penciled in for the battle of two legends.

 Holyfield has since been linked to the winner.
-Although is thought to want a contest first to blow off the cobwebs.
+However, he is thought to want a contest first to blow off the cobwebs.

 The likes of James Toney and Antonio Tarver have since been mentioned in the same breath.